Ankurr-08/E-Commerce-Furniture-Analysis/README.md

 ---

-### 5️⃣ Tableau Dashboard Development
-An interactive Tableau dashboard was created to translate analytical findings into intuitive visual insights.

-The dashboard focuses on **pricing behaviour, demand patterns, shipping impact, and revenue contribution**.

-#### Dashboard Includes
-- **KPI Cards**
-  - Total Products
-  - Total Units Sold
-  - Total Price
-  - Total Revenue
-- Price Distribution Analysis
-- Top Products by Units Sold
-- Shipping Policy Impact on Sales
-- Average Units Sold by Price Range
-- Top Products by Revenue

-Shipping-related tags were analyzed in place of product categories to evaluate how **delivery policies influence sales performance**, as explicit category data was not available.

----

 ## 📌 Key Insights
 - Furniture prices are **concentrated within a narrow range**, with limited premium outliers
 - A small number of products contribute a **large share of total sales and revenue**